-5.2 Expectations of learners
+Expectations of learners

 Assuming that a learner is healthy and well enough to work, learners will be expected to participate as fully as possible in the remote learning process, attending relevant live sessions, completing independent work, and submitting tasks promptly and to the best of their ability.
-Learners will also be expected to read and respond to communication from the school (e.g., an email or post from a form tutor) on a regular basis.
+Learners will also be expected to read and respond to communication from the school (e.g. an email or post from a form tutor) on a regular basis.

-Learners should ensure they should complete any tasks that allow the school to monitor their progress i.e., thrive based activities, AQA unit award tasks or relevant assessment tools towards any exam series if appropriate.
+Learners should ensure that, in addition to completing the tasks they should complete any tasks that allow the school to monitor their progress ie thrive based activities, AQA unit award tasks or relevant assessment tools towards any exam series if appropriate.

-If learners or parents/carers have any questions about the nature and volume of specific tasks set, these should be directed towards the Tutor and the head.
+If learners or parents/carers have any questions about the nature and volume of specific tasks set, these should be directed towards the lead teacher and the head.

-If there are questions about a learner's overall workload (e.g., a learner feels they are overwhelmed or falling behind), these should be directed to the learner's individual tutor or subject teacher.
+If there are questions about a learner's overall workload (e.g. a learner feels they are overwhelmed or falling behind), these should be directed to the learner's teacher.